fatita/faarabi.github.io/_publications/2020-01-10-paper-title-number-2.md

 date: 2020-01-10
 venue: 'Journal of Operational Research Society'
 paperurl: 'https://www.tandfonline.com/doi/abs/10.1080/01605682.2019.1708824'
 citation: 'Khare A, Batta R, Kang, Jamie.
-(2020). &quot;On the analysis of last-mile relief delivery on a tree network: Application to the 2015 Nepal earthquake.&quot; <i>Journal of Operational Research Society 1</i>.
-1-17.'
+(2020).
 ---

+## Abstract

-'Abstract : The last mile delivery in humanitarian relief supply often happens on a tree or an almosttree network allowing split deliveries.
+The last mile delivery in humanitarian relief supply often happens on a tree or an almosttree network allowing split deliveries.
 We present a relief delivery model incorporating a tree network for last mile delivery.
 We developed a mixed integer programming (MIP) formulation with the goal of minimizing the unsatisfied demand of the population.
 For better computational